karagenit/material-sorter/python/README.md

 ## Test Mode

-To test on any non RPi machine, you can run the main script with the `-t` flag to load image files instead of from a camera.
+To run the script in test mode, you need to change the imports to use the `test_` files instead.